risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-aggregate.md

 Aggregate functions compute a single result from a set of input values.

 The DISTINCT option, ORDER BY clauses, and FILTER clauses can be used in aggregate expressions.
-The DISTINCT option cannot be used with an ORDER BY clause, with the exception of `string_agg()`.
+If the DISTINCT option is used with an ORDER BY clause, the columns specified for ORDER BY must appear as an argument in the function call.
 For details about the supported syntax, see [Aggregate expressions](/sql/query-syntax/query-syntax-value-exp.md/#aggregate-expressions).

 ---